 Right attitude and motivation

-When you struggle with an answer to their question (or to a question in a personality test), your motto will help you to find a good answer….
+When you struggle to find a good answer to their question (or to a question in a personality test), your motto will help you to decide about the correct answer.